Convex-Dev/design/docs/cad/003_encoding/README.md

 #### External References

-An external reference is a reference to a Cell that is not embedded, i.e. points to a branch cell.
+An external reference is a reference to a cell that is not embedded, i.e. points to a branch cell.

 An external reference MUST be encoded using the value ID of the target cell.
 This requirement ensures the integrity of a complete Merkle DAG of cells.

+### Data Structures

+Data structure (such a Maps, Vectors etc.) are designed to operate as trees of cells.

+Each child cell is itself a valid data structure representing a subset of the whole data structures.
+For example, a Vector with 256 elements is a tree root containing 16 references to child vectors with 16 elements each.

+This approach is important for several reasons:
+- It is a natural way to structure the components cells of the data structure as a Merkle DAG
+- The child cells can be re-used as valid data structures elsewhere (e.g. allowing structural sharing of common subsequences of vectors)
+- It ensures that each child cell is a valid cell with a unique encoding in its own right
+- It allows fast indexed and sorted access into data structures (similar to B-trees)

 ### CVM Values